Crunch-io/lazycsv/README.md

 First, The user file is memory-mapped internally to the LazyCSV object.
-That file is used to generate an index, which is a binary tempfile representing the indexes of all the commas in the user file.
+That file is used to generate an index, which is a binary tempfile representing the delta between the natural index and the index of a commas in the user file.
 The index file is then also memory-mapped, and finally the LazyCSV object is returned to the user.

 When a user requests a sequence of data (i.e. a row or a column), an iterator is created and returned.
-This iterator uses the value of the requested sequence and its internal position state to index into the index file the coordinates which represent the byte array of a single data entry in the user file.
+This iterator uses the value of the requested sequence and its internal position state to index into the index file the values representing the delta between the position state and the index of the enclosing commas for a target byte array.
 That byte array is then used to create a single PyBytes object.
-These PyBytes objects are yielded to the user per iteration.
+These PyBytes objects are then yielded to the user per iteration.

 This process is lazy, only yielding data from the user file as the iterator is consumed.
 It does not cache results as they are generated - it is the responsibility of the user to store in physical memory the data which must be persisted.
-The only overhead in physical memory is the LazyCSV object itself, the iterators, and optionally the headers of the CSV file.
+The only persisted overhead in physical memory is the LazyCSV object itself, any created iterators, and optionally the headers of the CSV file.

 ```python
 >>> import os.path